MyTech78/Remove_news-and-interests-feature-in-windows-10/README.md

 Configure the following setting and select the **Disabled** option.

-    Computer Configuration -> Administrative Templates -> Windows Components -> News and interests
+    Computer Configuration / Administrative Templates / Windows Components / News and interests

-Note: as this is a computer side policy a reboot is needed.
+Note: As this is a computer side policy a reboot is needed.

 ### Registry

-Create a new key named **Windows Feeds** under the bellow reg path.
+Create a new reg key named **Windows Feeds** under the bellow reg path.

     HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows

-Create a new **DWORD(32-bit)** under the Windows Feeds key named **EnableFeeds** and set its value to **0** to disable News and Interests feature.
+Create a new **DWORD(32-bit)** under the Windows Feeds key named **EnableFeeds** and set the value to **0**